About Land Restoration Fund

 What are co-benefits?

 Co-benefits are direct positive outcomes associated with carbon farming projects.
-These benefits are in addition to the carbon emissions avoided or carbon stored.
+These benefits are in addition to the carbon emissions avoided or stored.

 The Land Restoration Fund supports projects that: